martin-garcia-blanco/rn-navigation-demo/readme.md

 # This is a litle React Native navigation demo ![](./assets/rn-image.png)

-## The main porpouse is to learn and share help to devs that are learning react-native
+## The main porpouse is to learn and help devs that are learning react-native

 ### Demo examples: